CaptainSparrow17/OBSIDIAN-NOTES/MSP/AD DS/AD DS.md

 ![](../../Attachements/Pasted%20image%2020250318132442.png)

 Domain Controller: A DC is a server with AD DS Server role installed that has specifically been promoted to a domain controller.
-	host a copy of AD DS directory stire provide authorisation and authentication services
+	host a copy of AD DS directory store provide authorization and authentication services
-	replicate updates to other DC in the domain and forest
+	replicate updates to other DC in the domain and forest allow admin to manage user account and network resources